 Belts of native trees and herbaceous vegetation cover protected from livestock grazing (and trampling), natural drainage through well-structured soil, areas retained as wetland — all of these will help to intercept rainfall and aid absorption into the ground from where it will be released more slowly into rivers.
 As a result, flows are ‘buffered’; peaks are lower during floods, and retained at a higher level during droughts.
 Soil and nutrients are better retained in the catchment.
 The result is a much healthier river and with lower flood risk too.

-This is why a catchment-based approach that tackles land use issues is vital to maintain healthy rivers, and is essential when considering rehabilitation projects.
+A catchment based approach that tackles land use issues is vital to maintain healthy rivers, and is essential when considering rehabilitation projects.

-In more urbanised environments, the proliferation of hard impermeable surfaces mean that rainfall cannot seep into the soil and slowly be released, but will flow over land directly or via drains into rivers, resulting in a ‘flashy’ river that rises and falls quickly.
+In more urbanised environments, the proliferation of hard, impermeable surfaces means that rainfall cannot seep into the soil and slowly be released, but will flow directly over land or via drains into rivers, resulting in a ‘flashy’ river that rises and falls quickly.